learningtapestry/ssdn/docs/architecture-design.md

 #### Main characteristics
 * It represents the persistence layer in the overall application.
-* It stores the events collected by the agents and the data received from other instances.
+* It stores the events collected by the agents and the data received from other nodes.
 * It can potentially store other relevant data useful to the application.

 #### Committed solution